Une

 Marjan quotes the Iranian author, Iraj Karimi, who defines “home” as follows: “It is the place you leave when you go somewhere else and the place where you return to from somewhere else.”
 In this sense, neither Sacha nor Marjan have a home.

 When Mina moves into the last free room, her infectious ease seems to rejuvenate everyone.
 Marjan writes “My eye is your home” on Sacha’s plaster cast.
 She probably would have wanted to remove her headscarf, but does not dare to admit her cunning.
-Is this really just a fleeting encounter ?
+Is this really just a temporary story?

 Biography